 Grandma’s Cherry Pie makes everyone smile!
-Thousands have baked this simple cherry pie recipe and you can too!
+Thousands have baked this simple cherry pie with frozen cherries and you can too!

 Sound good?